tumaer/SciML/_sources/lecture/gp.md

 # Gaussian Processes

 As the main mathematical construct behind Gaussian Processes, we first introduce the Multivariate Gaussian distribution.
 We analyze this distribution in some more detail to provide reference results.
 For a more detailed derivation of the results, refer to {cite}`bishop2006`, Section 2.3.
-In the rest of this lecture we define the Gaussian Process and how in can be applied to regression and classification.
+In the rest of this lecture, we define the Gaussian Process and how it can be applied to regression and classification.

 ## Multivariate Gaussian Distribution